 The new dairy parlour features an 80-stand rotary platform accessible from a roofed holding yard on the west side.
 Milk meters measure each cow's milk yield and conductivity.
-The parlour is enclosed on three sides and equipped with large, energy-efficient, variable-speed magnetic-driven fans on the north and south sides.
+Herd testing every two months provides additional data on milk fat and protein concentrations as well as cell count.
+The parlour is enclosed on three sides and equipped with large, energy-efficient, variablespeed magnetic-driven fans on the north and south sides.
 These fans draw air into the parlour through misters, which operate in hot weather to provide evaporative cooling.
 Above the platform, four large fans deliver the cooled air onto the cows during milking, and the air is then released over the holding yard.